williamouyang/okta.github.io/_source/_docs/api/resources/authn.md

 #### Enroll Duo Factor
 {:.api .api-operation}

-Enrolls a user with a Duo factor.
-The enrollment process starts with an enrollment request to Okta, then continues with a Duo widget and script that handles the enrollment.
-At the end of the process, Duo makes a callback to Okta to complete the enrollment.
+ The enrollment process starts with an enrollment [request to Okta](#request-example-10), then continues with a Duo widget and script that handles the enrollment embedded in the page.
+The page needs to create an iframe with name "duo_iframe" as described [here](https://duo.com/docs/duoweb#3.-show-the-iframe).
+The script address is recieved in the response object in \_embedded.factor.\_embedded.\_links.script object.
+The information to initialize the Duo object is taken from \_embedded.factor.\_embedded.activation object as it is shown in the [full example](#full-page-example-for-duo-enrollment).
+In order to mainian the link between Duo and Okta the stateToken mest be passed back when Duo calls the callback.
+This is done by populating the hidden element in the "duo_form" as it is decribed [here](https://duo.com/docs/duoweb#passing-additional-post-arguments-with-the-signed-response).
+After Duo enrollment and verification is done, Duo makes a call back to Okta.
+The last step of authentication is to make call to the [poll link](#activation-poll-request-example) the to get session token and verify sucessful state.

 ##### Request Example
 {:.api .api-request .api-request-example}